5 Eco Surf Samps in Sri Lanka for a Sustainable Stay

 Sunshine Stories

-Occupying an 85-year-old Dutch colonial-style villa is Sunshine Stories, a Sri Lankan retreat for surfers and yogis alike.
+Occupying an 85-year-old Dutch colonial-style villa is Sunshine Stories, a Sri Lankan surf retreat for surfers and yogis alike.

 Start your day with sunrise yoga stretches on the veranda.
 Then, wander down to the beach to experience the day’s best breaks.
 With over 20 options nearby, there’s a wave for every level.